Art Walks CLT

 Make the Connection:

 Binter took inspiration from the logo of the Galilee Ministries of East Charlotte, a non-profit that works with the community on education, food security, and training.
 But she translated the familiar stained-glass panels into a modern, abstract vision perhaps representing the new mission of this former church in a changing community.
 Her rectangular forms echos those of her mentor Frankie Zombie, another artist in Charlotte who commissioned Binter’s first murals.
-All which serve to welcome you to this community gather place.
+All which serve to welcome you to this community gathering place.

 Media: Acrylic paint